Lionsgate Films: As Lionsgate Films

+Further acquisitions

 On August 1, 2005, Lions Gate Entertainment Corp acquired the entire library of Modern Entertainment.
 On October 17, 2005, Lionsgate acquired Redbus Film Distribution for $35 million and became Lionsgate UK on February 23, 2006.
 Following this, Zygi Kamasa, who co-founded Redbus with Simon Franks, became CEO of Lionsgate UK and Europe.

+In 2006, Lions Gate Studios was acquired by Bosa Developments, and later reverted back to its original North Shore name.

 In 2007, Joe Drake became Lionsgate's co-COO and motion picture group president.
 Lionsgate cut back its annual production by four in February 2009.

-The Lionsgate film The Hunger Games grossed $68.3 million when it premiered at the U.S. box office on March 23, 2012.
+The Hunger Games grossed $68.3 million when it premiered at the US box office on March 23, 2012.
 At the time, it was the best opening day ever for a non-sequel and the fifth highest of all time.
 Of that total, $19.7 million was earned via Thursday midnight screenings.
 In its first weekend, The Hunger Games grossed $152.5 million, making it Lionsgate's highest-grossing film after just three days.

 On January 13, 2012, Lions Gate Entertainment Corp acquired Summit Entertainment, the studio behind the Twilight and Step Up series for $412.5 million.
 On May 3, 2012, Lionsgate Films made an agreement with CodeBlack Enterprises' CEO Jeff Clanagan to create CodeBlack Films, based at Lionsgate.
 Drake left in 2012 to found Good Universe.

 On January 16, 2013, Lionsgate announced a low-budget film division to be led by John Sacchi.
 The division would release films under $2.5 million.
 Sacchi recently looked to acquire such films as Rock Bottom Creek (2012) and other independently made films as well.

 On November 22, 2013, Lions Gate released The Hunger Games: Catching Fire.
 In its opening weekend, the movie grossed $158 million at the US box office, surpassing its predecessor, which generated $150 million in its opening weekend.
 The film had a budget of $130 million, breaking even soon after its opening, and making it profitable.
-Critics highly praised the film; it received a Rotten Tomatoes rating of 89% "certified fresh".
+Critics highly praised the film; it received a Rotten Tomatoes rating of 89%.
 The third Hunger Games film, Mockingjay- Part 1, was released in 2014.
 The final film, Mockingjay - Part 2, was released in 2015.